 The French Major and Minor

-The French Program at Bowdoin prepares its students:
+The Francophone Studies Program at Bowdoin prepares its students:

-- to be familiar with the literary and cultural traditions of the French-speaking world as well as the critical concepts and research methods necessary for their analysis
+- to be well versed in the critical concepts and research methods necessary for their analysis

-- to be knowledgeable in the intellectual movements, histories and social structures of the French-speaking world, including France’s colonial past
+- to be familiar with the intellectual movements, histories and social structures of the French-speaking world

-- to live and work in a global society
+- to contribute and thrive in a global world

 The French Major